apache/arrow/docs/source/cpp/acero/overview.rst

 The most basic concept in Acero is the ExecNode.
 An ExecNode has zero or more inputs and zero or one outputs.
 If an ExecNode has zero inputs we call it a source and if an ExecNode does not have an output then we call it a sink.
-There are many different kinds of nodes and each one transforms is inputs in different ways.
+There are many different kinds of nodes and each one transforms its inputs in different ways.
 For example:

 * A scan node is a source node that reads data from files
 * An aggregate node accumulates batches of data to compute summary statistics
 * A filter node removes rows from the data according to a filter expression
 * A table sink node accumulates data into a table

 .. note::
    A full list of the available compute modules is included in the :ref:`user's guide<ExecNode List>`